omkarakatta/omkarakatta.github.io/README.md

 The user site is based off a public repository in the GitHub account named `USER`.github.io.
 This name will also be the URL of the website.
 The publication source is the `master` branch.

 Meanwhile, project sites can be based on any of the repositories within the GitHub account and will have the URL *`USER`.github.io/`REPO`*.
-Project sites can be published from the `gh-pages` branch or the `master/docs` branch.
+Project sites can be published from the `gh-pages` branch (see below) or the `master/docs` branch.

 ### JEKYLL INSTALLATION